-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.
-C8A ADMISSION Consider if Require C8A Recommend Require for Some Not Used Submitted C8A SAT or ACT Χ C8A ACT only C8A SAT only C8A SAT and SAT Subject Tests or ACT C8A SAT Subject Tests only X C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required C8B ACT with Writing component recommended Χ C8B ACT with or without Writing component accepted C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C SAT essay ACT essay C8C For admission C8C For placement X Χ C8C For advising X Χ C8C In place of an application essay Χ Χ C8C As a validity check on the application essay C8C No college policy as of now C8C Not using essay component C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D Yes C8E Latest date by which SAT or ACT scores must be received for fall-15-Jan C8E Latest date by which SAT Subject Test scores must be received for 15-Jan fall-term admission C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F C8G Please indicate which tests your institution uses for placement (e.g., state tests): C8G SAT Χ C8G ACT Χ
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.

+C8A ADMISSION

+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

+C8A SAT or ACT Х

+C8A ACT only

+C8A SAT only

+C8A SAT and SAT Subject Tests or

+ACT

+C8A SAT S ubject Tests only Х

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required

+C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C SAT essay ACT essay

+C8C For admission Х Х

+C8C For placement Х Х

+C8C For advising Х Х

+C8C In place of an application essay

+C8C As a validity check on the application essay Х Х

+C8C No college policy as of now

+C8C Not using essay component

+No

+C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D

+Yes

+C8E Latest date by which SAT or ACT scores must be received for fall- 15-Jan Latest date by which SAT Subject Test scores must be received for fall-term admission 15-Jan

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8G SAT Х

+C8G ACT Х

+C8G SAT Subject Tests

+C8G AP Х

+C8G CLEP

+C8G Institutional Exam

+C8G State Exam (specify):